LeratoNope/BrightTV-Case-Study/README.md

 Experimental Design and A/B Testing

-This version is polished for executive and stakeholder audiences, emphasizing strategic alignment and professional tone.

 Would you like me to also prepare a short executive summary slide outline (bullet points for a presentation deck) that you could use alongside this README?